-Meet The Team
+Meet The Team!

-To have a positive impact on the epidemic of fatherlessness in America.
+We have a positive impact on the epidemic of fatherlessness in America.

-To restore families by empowering absent fathers to be responsible family leaders.
+We restore families by empowering absent fathers to be responsible family leaders.

-To stop the cycle of family violence and brokenness in order to improve the lives of children.
+We stop the cycle of family violence and brokenness in order to improve the lives of children.

 Marvin Charles has emerged as a community and national leader in creating stronger fathers and healthier families.
 Because of his own powerful story of separation from and then reunification with his own family, parents and children, and his 15+ years of helping others reclaim the positive role of fathers to their families, he is an experienced and trusted mentor and advisor.
 He has traveled all over the U.S. to speak about empowering fathers, to learn from other national leaders and to share our successes with other organizations hoping to implement fatherhood programs.
 Marvin Charles is an ordained minister and his extraordinary effectiveness comes from his ability to see through the pain and threats of those he counsels to the powerful change possible by embracing a living God and larger purpose.
 Neither class or ethnicity poses an obstacle to him being heard.